30-minute oral presentation

 Please indicate if you will be presenting an academically oriented, professional paper for consideration for publication in the Book of Proceedings for which you request peer refereeing on the submission form.

 Terms and Conditions

-By submitting an abstract you give consent to publication of the abstract in Conference material, including but not limited to, the Conference blog, Book of Abstracts, email promotion.
+By submitting an abstract you give consent to publication of the abstract in Conference material, including but not limited to, the Conference Blog, Book of Abstracts, Association Journal and Social Media.